microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

 ### **E. Trigger Synapse Pipeline**

 1. Once you have successfully published your work, we need to trigger our pipeline.
 To do this, just below the tabs at the top of the studio, there is a *lightning bolt* icon that says **Add trigger (1)**.
-Click to add trigger and select **Trigger now (2)** to begin a pipeline run then when window open ups click on **OK**.
+Click to add a trigger and select **Trigger now (2)** to begin a pipeline run then when the window opens up click on **OK**.

     ![](images/trigger-1.png)

 2. To look at the pipeline run, navigate to the left-hand side of the screen and choose the **Monitor (1)** option.
 Then select the **Pipeline runs (2)** option in the **Integration** section.
 You will then see the pipeline run that you have triggered under the **Triggered (3)** section as **pipeline 1 (4)**.
 This pipeline should take approximately 4 minutes (if you are using the uploaded data for the workshop).

    ![](images/pipeline-run-1.png)

----

 ## Task 3: Query Results in Our SQL Table